 No less importantly, THE FRONTIERSMEN is the story of wilderness America itself, its penetration and settlement, and it is Eckert's particular grace to be able to evoke life and meaning from the raw facts of this story.
 In THE FRONTIERSMEN, not only do we care about our long-forgotten fathers, we live again with them.

-For years, decades even, I didn't know who this cover artist was.
-Although there is a signature is in the lower right corner, it's barely discernible even with magnification.
-It took a bit of digging to learn it was made by Ken Riley.
-That led to the realization that Riley produced another of my favorite covers, promoting a famous 19th century adventure novel also issued by Bantam in 1970, and one I will definitely be featuring someday (actually, in next month's post!).
+For years, decades actually, I didn't know who this cover artist was.
+Although a signature is visible in the lower right corner, it's barely discernible even under magnification.
+It took a bit of digging finally to learn it was made by the famed Western artist Ken Riley.
+That led to the realization that Riley produced another of my favorite covers, promoting a famous 19th century adventure novel also issued by Bantam in 1970, and one I will definitely be featuring someday (actually, in next month's post, yay!).

 Kenneth Pauling Riley (1919-2015) was born in Missouri and studied under Thomas Hart Benton at the Kansas City Art Institute.
 He also attended the Art Students League in NY and the Grand Central Art School in NY, where he studied under and was influenced heavily by famed artist, Harvey Dunn.
 In addition to his many book covers are some outstanding illustrations for leading magazines, among them The Saturday Evening Post's popular stories of Captain Hornblower by C. S. Forester.
 What Riley was especially noted for, besides his mature draftsmanship, compositions, and award-winning Western Art, which was collected in the book West of Camelot (1993), was his effective use of color to create space, movement and mood, including the application of monochromatic palettes, like the one seen on The Frontiersman (and on that "famous adventure novel" I mentioned).
 Riley also created several paintings of Yellowstone and Grand Teton National Parks for the U.S. Park Service, and was one of only three artists to be presented with the Eiteljorg Award for Artistic excellence by the Eiteljorg Museum of American Indians and Western Art in Indianapolis, Indiana.